Neclow/ada-2020-project-milestone-p3-p3_navaja/index.md

 {:toc}

 # What's at stake?
-In the wake of World War II, the world has seen a steady increase in **civil wars**, often with dire consequences for the affected states.
-Thereby, understanding the dynamics leading to such conflicts has become a burning topic for data scientists.
+In the wake of World War II, the world has seen a steady increase in **civil wars** [[1]](#1), often with dire consequences for the affected states.
+Thereby, understanding the underlying dynamics of such conflicts has become a burning topic for data scientists.
 Indeed, being able to predict civil war onset could be crucial in allow to anticipate or prevent these devastating events.

 # What has been done?
 Recent advancements in data science have catalyzed the development of predictive models for various problems, including political conflicts such as civil wars [[2]](#2) [[3]](#3) [[4]](#4).
 Despite multiple design errors in their study, Muchlinski _et al._  [[5]](#5)) significantly improved civil war onset prediction using **Random Forests** (RFs), a decision tree-based machine learning algorithm.
 In this project, we extended the latter findings by investigating the following questions: